ODNZSL/NZSL-signbank/docs/s3_postgres_management_commands.md

 - `Update ACL`

 Make sure that the S3 object's ACL matches the expected value in the column next to it, and fix it if not.
-This uses AWS *Canned ACLs*, which in our case means the two values `private` and `public-read`.
+This uses AWS *Canned ACLs*, which in our case means the two values `private` and `public-read`

 - `Review`

 Usually means there is a Signbank NZSL database entry with no corresponding S3 object.
-These are out of scope for these commands, and are expected to be fixed by other means (eg. functionality within the NZSL Signbank app).
+These are out of scope for these commands, and are expected to be fixed by other means (ie. functionality within the NZSL Signbank app).

 <br />